-Collectors Weekly: Who coined the phrase Mid-century Modern?
+Collectors Weekly: Who coined the phrase Mid-Century Modern?

-Maraschiello: I don’t know who coined Mid-century Modern, but it’s a great name.
+Maraschiello: I don’t know who coined Mid-Century Modern, but it’s a great name.
 It’s a little wordy for some people, but everybody is always trying to put an umbrella name over things to create an easy name.

-One of the earliest people dealing with Mid-century Modern material was a man named Mark McDonald, who was one of the great dealers.
+One of the earliest people dealing with Mid-Century Modern material was a man named Mark McDonald, who was one of the great dealers.
 He was in New York.
 He had a very, very important gallery called 50/50 on Broadway, but the gallery is long gone.
 I actually sold their last collection before the shop dispersed and the three partners went their separate ways.
 Some people say he was one of the first people to offer that material.
 Certainly in the early ’80s and late ’70s, there weren’t that many people selling it.

-Collectors Weekly: What is it about the work of George Nakashima, especially the early pieces, that is of such interest to collectors of Mid-century Modern?
+Collectors Weekly: What is it about the work of George Nakashima, especially the early pieces, that is of such interest to collectors of Mid-Century Modern?

 Maraschiello: He is a crossover artist, I think, in the sense that it was what a lot of avant-garde creative people put in their houses after the war.
 He was a Japanese-American architect who was interned in the internment camps.
 He became quite a famous furniture maker.
 He used the natural grain and design of tree slabs.
-So you’re getting the beauty of the natural look of the wood as well as a philosophy beyond just the idea of making the piece of furniture.
+So you’re getting the beauty of the natural look of the wood as well as a philosophy beyond just the idea of making a piece of furniture.
 What he was interested in was revealing the beauty of nature.
 It was a reductive process to reveal the slab almost as God made it, perhaps.

 It was certainly an acquired taste because at that point in time he was working in a different way than anybody else in America, as far as using the actual bark and the end of the tree.
-Even with fissures and various natural cracks that the slabs had in them, he found a way to buttress them using contrasting butterfly joints, often in rosewood.
+Even the fissures and various natural cracks that the slabs had in them, he found a way to buttress them using contrasting butterfly joints, often in rosewood.
 So he would be able to use a beautiful knot or a fissure in the wood.
 And it wouldn’t be a design flaw; it would become an added element of beauty to the piece.